The classic line-up of The Jimi Hendrix Experience, from left to right: Noel Redding, Mitch Mitchell and Jimi Hendrix.

 - "Crosstown Traffic" is in Rock Band 3 and more DLC kept coming.
 At this point, Harmonix has managed to include a huge chunk of his discography.

-- Sex, Drugs and Rock & Roll (it eventually lead to his untimely death from an apparent drug overdose)
+- Sex, Drugs and Rock & Roll (it eventually led to his untimely death from an apparent drug overdose).

 - Something Blues: "Earth Blues", "Country Blues", "Catfish Blues" and "Slow Blues"

 - Technician Versus Performer: Despite his clear technical skills, he was closer to the Performer end of the spectrum.
-Had virtually no formal musical training, could barely even read music, but was blessed with natural talent and near-perfect pitch - which was just as well since his playing style frequently made him go out of tune.
+Had virtually no formal musical training, could barely even read music, but was blessed with natural talent, had a deep practical (if not theoretical) knowledge of harmony and rhythm, and near-perfect pitch — which was just as well since his playing style frequently made him go out of tune.
 (Nearly all live Hendrix albums feature him tuning up in mid-song.)
 Of course, all those years as a sideman in R&B bands didn't hurt.
+Towards the end of his life he'd become aware that his conscious knowledge of music wasn't adequate to the things he wanted to do (he planned to compose more and play guitar less), and he planned to study music in more depth, which would have brought him closer to the Technician end.

 - Textless Album Cover: Electric Ladyland